Nu Image Films/ Millenium Films/Paradox Entertainment

 Now, I’m sure this sounds to you like a thrilling movie but in fact, nothing could be further from the truth.
 Except for the scene of Conan’s birth, there is nothing of Robert E. Howard in this movie at all.
 Despite the $90 million budget, this movie actually looks cheaper than the 1982 “Conan The Barbarian” and has none of the lush sets and exotic costume designs of that movie.
 The big fight scene with sand creatures conjured up by Marique falls flat.
 In fact, for a sword-and-sorcery movie there’s not much sorcery in it.

 None of the problems with the movie I lay at the feet of Jason Momoa.
 In fact, I liked him a helluva lot here and I only pray to Crom that he gets another shot at playing Conan as he did his absolute best and it’s not his fault he had to work with such a dull story.
 And unlike Arnold Schwarzenegger, he does a good job of showing Conan’s humorous side.
 REH himself made mention in his stories that unlike most Cimmerians, Conan likes to laugh, have a good time and has a wicked sense of humor.
 Jason Momoa gets that across.
 Especially in a scene where he uses a bad guy to deliver a message via catapult.
-And yet he’s totally serious when showing Conan doing what he does best: slaughtering by day and wenching by night.
+And yet he’s totally serious when showing Conan doing what he does best: slaughtering by day, drinking and wenching by night.

 Stephen Lang is an immensely talented actor and knows how to play a bad guy but the screenplay just doesn’t give him one to play.
 And don’t ask me what my girl Rose McGowan is doing in this mess.
 If you’ve been following my reviews you know I love Rose McGowan to death.
-She’s enormously talented and due to her co-hosting duties on TCM’s ‘The Essentials’ where she displayed an extraordinary knowledge of classic movies I know she’s brainy as hell.
+She’s enormously talented and due to her co-hosting stint on TCM’s ‘The Essentials’ where she displayed an extraordinary knowledge of classic movies I know she’s brainy as hell.
 But this role is so brain-dead and devoid of anything meaningful I can only surmise she had hefty bills to pay and did this one for the money.

 So should you see the 2011 incarnation of CONAN THE BARBARIAN?
 I’m mixed on this.
 On one hand, I say no because this is nothing but a generic barbarian movie that is Conan only in name.
 Robert E. Howard’s character and his Hyborian Age do not come to life on the screen here.
 Stick with 1982’s “Conan The Barbarian” starring Arnold Schwarzenegger and directed by John Milius as that is the superior film even after all this time.
 Hell, even Albert Pyun’s 1982 “The Sword and The Sorcerer” is closer to REH than this movie.
 Even the score is disappointing but then again, the only way this movie could equal the magnificent music of the original would be to have Basil Poledouris do the music and he is regrettably no longer with us.